- Ginger is packed with vitamins and minerals and has been used for centuries to support healthy immunity, digestion, and more!

 - Support natural inflammatory response

 - Support digestion

-Even if you’re healthy, do you experience muscle soreness or cramps after exercising?
+Do you ever experience muscle soreness or cramps after exercising?
 Ginger tea can help with that too, according to one study.
-(7) And another study showed that ginger root extract can alleviate the pain of menstrual cramps.
+(7) What about menstrual discomfort?
+Another study showed that ginger root extract may support the management of menstrual discomfort.
 (8)

-If you ever suffer from any digestive distress, such as indigestion, heartburn or bloating, ginger tea can help.
+If you ever suffer from any digestive distress, such as upset stomach, indigestion, heartburn or bloating, you may want to try ginger tea.

 Ginger actually stimulates the muscles of your intestines.
 This is also known as digestive motility, and it helps your body break down food particles and move food and other substances out of your digestive tract.
 The result?
 Quicker, more comfortable digestion and less bloating and gas.